Title of the work

 (Director)

-Nina Vasilenko (Ніна Василенко, Нина Василенко) was a Ukrainian animator, director and screenwriter.
-Vasilenko studied at the Moscow Polygraphic Institute (now Ivan Fedorov Moscow State University of Printing Arts).
-She worked at the Dovzhenko Film Studio in Kiev and the first Ukrainian animation studio Kievnauchfilm (now Ukranimafilm) in 1960–1975, producing animations for children.
+Nina Vasylenko (Ніна Василенко, Нина Василенко, Nina Vasilenko) was a Ukrainian animator, director and screenwriter.
+Vasylenko studied at the Moscow Polygraphic Institute (now Ivan Fedorov Moscow State University of Printing Arts).
+She worked at the Dovzhenko Film Studio in Kyiv and the first Ukrainian animation studio Kyivnaukfilm (now Ukranimafilm) in 1960–1975, producing animations for children.

 Sources: